current North Carolina plate

 Government official and National Guard member personal vehicle plates

 Plates issued to current government officials and members of the National Guard for their personal vehicles are made on the standard passenger base.
-Current government official plates are reissued annually and have the registration year actually on the plate in the upper corners.
+Current government official plates are reissued annually and have the registration year actually stamped on the plate in the upper corners.
 Some plates issued to government officials clearly state what position they hold in the state or federal government; others are cryptic but can be decoded, and still others simply have all-numeric serials numbered 200 and below.

 The 2007 State Senate plate should not have the 2008 sticker applied to it – such plates are re-issued annually and only have embossed years.
 Since North Carolina sticker numbers match the plate numbers, it's evident that this sticker was intended for a completely different plate.
 Thanks, Mike Fox, for sending in this photo.

 National Guard member plates look much like extra-cost special-interest plates.
 The serial format is a one-digit to four-digit number followed by the stacked letters "N/G".
 Officers and senior noncommissioned officers are assigned plate numbers 1 through 3000 in order of rank and seniority.
 They also get new plates bearing the registration year on an annual basis, with presumably lower serial numbers each year, as those ranking above them retire or otherwise leave the Guard.
 Plate number 734 N/G, shown above, was issued to a captain.
+Plate number 1 N/G was obviously issued to the commanding general of the National Guard.

-Lower ranking enlisted National Guard personnel are assigned numbers starting from 3001 on a first-come, first-served basis.
+Lower-ranking enlisted National Guard personnel are assigned numbers starting from 3001 on a first-come, first-served basis.
 These were also issued annually and had embossed years through 2005; beginning in 2006 these higher-number National Guard plates are undated and are kept current with stickers.
 There is no additional charge beyond the normal registration fees for Guard members to obtain these plates.

 Some retired government officials and retired National Guard members are also entitled to receive distinct plates; some of these have the year on the plate and are replaced annually, while others are issued undated base plates and use stickers to indicate the expiration date.